tensorfactory/PiFaceCam/README.md

 |-- James
     |-- image01.jpg
 ```
-**[3] full_face_only/eyes_only:** When these two parameters were set to false(default), pifacecam will decide to use the whole face or only eyes area for recognition based on whether the mouth is covered.
-However, if it is known upfront that mouths will or will not be covered, you can use these parameters to force pifacecam to use full face or eyes only area for recognition.
-Doing this will improve the speed of recognition, especially in verification server mode.
-(Note: You can't set both full_face_only and eyes_only to true at the same time.)<br/><br/>
+**[3] full_face_only:** By default, this parameter is set to false, meaning PiFaceCam will automatically use the whole face for recognition if no facemask is detected.
+If facemask is detected, it will only use the eyes area for recognition.
+In situation where accuracy is critical and you do not want recognition to be based only on eyes area, you can force PiFaceCam to use the whole face for recognition all the time by setting parameter full_face_only to true.<br/><br/>
 **[4] stereo_max_delta_bbox_w_percent/ stereo_max_delta_bbox_h_percent:** In stereo cameras setting the size of face will varies as the person move towards the left or right camera.
 You can limit the acceptable difference for facial recognition.<br/><br/>
 **[5] stereo_min_delta_face_angle/ stereo_min_delta_face_angle:**